-To the Directors and Stockholders of CounterPath Corporation:
+Board of Directors and Stockholders CounterPath Corporation

-We have audited the accompanying consolidated balance sheets of CounterPath Corporation (the "Company") as of April 30, 2013 and 2012, and the related consolidated statements of operations, comprehensive income and loss, cash flows, and changes in stockholders' equity for the years then ended.
+We have audited the accompanying consolidated balance sheets of CounterPath Corporation (the "Company") as of April 30, 2014 and 2013, and the related consolidated statements of operations, comprehensive income and loss, cash flows and changes in stockholders' equity for each of the two years in the period ended April 30, 2014.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.